qaisjp/comm2-report/chapters/20-bg/1-comm1.md

 - If the user is logged out, instead of saying "You need to be logged in to vote", the `Rate` row should either:
     - be hidden if the user is not logged in
     - be shown, but prompt for a login when a vote button is clicked
-- If the user is logged in and they are an author, currently the `Rate` row is currently hidden.
+- If the user is logged in and they are an author, the `Rate` row is hidden.
 This can confuse the author if they would like to tell other users how to vote on their resource.
 Instead, the vote buttons should be shown, but _disabled_ with a tooltip saying "You cannot vote on your own resource".
 - If the user is logged in, not an author, and has already voted - as shown in [@fig:comm1-vote-already], there should not be a message reminding the user that they can change their vote.
 The message is unnecessary as the other vote buttons are still clickable and are not disabled.

 ![Voting when the user is logged in, not an author, and has already voted.](chapters/20-bg/assets/comm1-vote-already.png){#fig:comm1-vote-already}

 **Description**

-The description field does not support embedding of rich media or other formatting.
+The description field does not support the embedding of rich media or other formatting.
 To improve user experience, MTA Hub could explore allowing users to insert rich text either through HTMl or Markdown.

 Links inserted in the description are currently broken due to poor HTML escaping.
-This is also susceptible to XSS attacks, which can allow an attacker to "transfer private information, such as cookies that may include session information, from the victim's machine to the attacker", as per CWE-79 [@CWE79ImproperNeutralization].
+This is also susceptible to Cross-Site Scripting (XSS) attacks, which can allow an attacker to "transfer private information, such as cookies that may include session information, from the victim's machine to the attacker", as per CWE-79 [@CWE79ImproperNeutralization].

 **Calls to action**